Anna’s Hummingbird // Photo by Dave Hage

 Mindful Birding and Bird Language share a lot of overlap and complementary elements in their practices and pedagogies.
 Here is a bit more about each of these approaches to connecting with the birds and with ourselves:

-The practices of mindful birding are designed to help you slow down and settle your nervous system by tuning into our senses, and to the birds.
+The practices of mindful birding are designed to help us slow down and settle our nervous system by tuning into our senses, and to the birds.
 By bringing ourselves to the present moment through mindfulness techniques we can experience rejuvenation, restoration, and improved states of mental and physical health.
 Mindful birding dovetails perfectly with the awareness and presence needed to learn the language of the birds.

 “Mindful birding is the intentional practice of mindfulness in communion with birds.
 The birds offer us the gift of joining them, allowing their presence to guide us to the present moment.
 In mindfulness we are not worried about the past or worried about the future, and as such it creates a sense of grounding, spiritual connection, and wholeness.
 It is an opportunity to go within and feel more connected to the more-than-human world.” ~Tammah Watts